-Once each secondary diagnosis has been assigned its standard risk of mortality level and the standard risk of mortality level of each secondary diagnosis has been modified based on the patient's age, APR-DRG and principal diagnosis, APR-DRG, and certain non-OR procedure, the Phase II base risk of mortality subclass for the patient can be determined.
+Once each secondary diagnosis has been assigned its standard risk of mortality level and the standard risk of mortality level of each secondary diagnosis has been modified based on the patient's age, APR DRG and principal diagnosis, APR DRG, and certain non-OR procedure, the Phase II base risk of mortality subclass for the patient can be determined.
 The process of determining the base patient risk of mortality subclass begins with the elimination of certain secondary diagnoses that are closely related to other secondary diagnoses.
-The elimination of these diagnoses prevents the double counting of clinically similar diagnoses have been eliminated, the base risk of mortality subclass is determined based on all of the remaining secondary diagnoses.
+The elimination of these diagnoses prevents the double counting of clinically similar diagnoses in the determination of the risk of mortality subclass of the patient.
+Once redundant diagnoses have been eliminated, the base risk of mortality subclass is determined based on all of the remaining secondary diagnoses.
 There are three steps to Phase II for risk of mortality.
 The first two are the same as for severity of illness.
 The third step is similar to severity of illness but has some additional exceptions logic.